-Italy quake death toll hits 267, state funeral planned
+Italy quake death toll hits 281, state funeral planned

 Italy has a poor record of rebuilding after quakes.
 About 8,300 people who were forced to leave their homes after a deadly earthquake in L'Aquila in 2009 are still living in temporary accommodation.

+This latest disaster represents a major political challenge for Renzi, who has been in office for two-and-a-half years.
+Former prime minister Silvio Berlusconi was widely criticized for what was perceived to be a botched response to the L'Aquila calamity.

-Renzi declined to predict when the homeless might be rehoused.
+Renzi called for national unity and declined to predict when the homeless might be rehoused.
 "This is not about setting challenges and making promises.
 We need the pace of a marathon runner," he said.

+Insurance association ANIA estimates that less than one percent of Italy's 33 million homes have private quake coverage, meaning the bill for insurance companies was likely to be low.

+That means that the reconstruction bill will have to be paid by the heavily indebted state.
+Infrastructure Minister Graziano Delrio said on Friday he did not think rebuilding costs would reach the 14 billion euros earmarked for L'Aquila.

-Most of the buildings in the area were built hundreds of years ago, long before any anti-seismic building norms were introduced, helping to explain the widespread destruction.
+Most of the buildings in the Amatrice area were built hundreds of years ago, long before any anti-seismic building norms were introduced, helping to explain the widespread destruction.

 Cultural Minister Dario Franceschini said all 293 culturally important sites, many of them churches, had either collapsed or been seriously damaged.